I was walking home from an entrepreneurial event the other day when I stopped to look at downtown Reykjavík from my elevated position.

-The past several weeks have been intense and at some points a bit stressful.
-The combination of learning a new city and building up relationships within it while also learning the ropes of a new aspect of business isn’t easy…there’s no sense of security and everything – from relationships to financial status – seems more nebulous than usual.
+The past several weeks have been intense and at some points stressful.
+The combination of learning a new city and building relationships within it while also learning the ropes of a new aspect of business isn’t easy.
+There’s no sense of security and everything, from relationships to financial status, seems more nebulous than usual.

-Little flakes of ice started to flitter down from the sky, and the sunlight they seemed impervious to made them sparkle as they landed on my eyelashes and the back of my neck.
-The chill was invigorating and seemed to loosen something stuck in my brain; thoughts that had been weighing on me spilled to the forefront of my mind.
+Little flakes of ice began to flitter down from the sky, and the sunlight they seemed impervious to made them sparkle as they landed on my eyelashes and the back of my neck.
+The chill was invigorating and seemed to loosen something.
+Thoughts that had been weighing on me spilled to the forefront of my mind.

 I’ve been speaking to investors and incubators, and the whole process seems so arcane to me.

-I know how to run businesses – how to make money from nothing – but all the legalities, paperwork, regulations and equity plans are things that I’ve tended to avoid in the past.
+I know how to run businesses, how to make money from nothing, but all the legalities, paperwork, regulations, and equity plans are things I’ve tended to avoid in the past.
 What if I make a misstep and pull my team down with me?
 Do I take some time back in the States after Iceland to make sure the foundation of the business is sound, and so that investors can meet me in person and see that I’m not an absentee-CEO?

-There have been some opportunities to work with other entrepreneurs and some large companies here in Reykjavik.
-Should I break new ground and start officially working with locals when I’m in town, or stick with the more tax-friendly option of doing business online only, and keeping any local work under-the-table or on a barter-basis?
+There have been opportunities to work with other entrepreneurs and some companies here in Reykjavík.
+Should I break new ground and start officially working with locals when I’m in town, or stick with the more tax-friendly option of doing business online only and keeping any local work under-the-table or on a barter basis?
 How much do I want to learn about international tax law?

 And how about the other opportunities that have been springing up?
 The import-export concepts?
 The side-businesses that I’ve put on hold in order to focus on Ebookling?
 Will they be able to scale on the Ebookling platform like I hope they will?